zesterer/tao/README.md

 - `Num -> List Num -> Bool`

-## Declarations (Incomplete)
+## Declarations

-Bread supports top-level type, data structure, and value declarations.
+Bread supports top-level type, data structure, and value definition declarations.
+Note that many of these are not yet supported.
 Below are some examples of these.

 *Recursive function*